simeononsecurity/simeononsecurity.ch/content/articles/nas-os-comparison-best-storage-solution/index.en.md

 **Synology DiskStation Manager (DSM)** is a **user-friendly NAS operating system** designed for individuals and small to medium-sized businesses.
 One of DSM's key strengths is its vast range of **third-party applications**, available through the **Synology Package Center**.
 These apps expand the NAS functionality, allowing users to set up media servers, backup solutions, surveillance systems, and more with ease.

 With **DSM**, users gain access to a plethora of applications that cater to various needs.
-For example, they can utilize **Plex** to create a media server and stream their favorite content from their NAS to multiple devices.
+For example, they can use **Plex** to create a media server and stream their favorite content from their NAS to multiple devices.
 Additionally, **Synology Active Backup** ensures comprehensive data protection with flexible backup options for both personal and business data.

 The **Synology Package Center** serves as a hub for installing and managing applications.
 From productivity tools like **Collaborative Note Station** to multimedia apps like **Video Station** and **Audio Station**, DSM provides a comprehensive ecosystem to cater to different user preferences.